Stovetop Miso Cod (Easy 20 Minute Weeknight Dinner)

 Notes

-- Nutrition facts do not include white rice or roasted broccoli.
+- Nutrition facts do not include white rice or added vegetables.

-- If you do not have ginger paste, replace with 2 tsp freshly grated or minced ginger.
+- Ginger paste can be replaced with 2 tsp freshly grated or minced ginger.

 Oh wow!
 Made this tonight for the first time and it won’t be the last.
 This dish is as tasty as it is gorgeous — an absolute stunner and not difficult to prepare.
 What a winning combo.
 My fam went crazy for it!
 Served with the suggested roasted broccoli and white rice for a complete dinner.
 Thanks for a delicious meal I can now add to my repertoire! 🙌🏻